DocumentationBook/SphinxDocumentation/tutorial/rest/blocks.rst

 Lists can be of two different types:

-*  A ordered list presents a sequence of actions enumerated by numbers (1, 2, ...), Roman numerals (i, ii, ...), lower case alphabet (a, b, ...), or upper case alphabet (A, B, ...).
+*  An ordered list presents a sequence of actions enumerated by numbers (1, 2, ...), Roman numerals (i, ii, ...), lower case alphabet (a, b, ...), or upper case alphabet (A, B, ...).
 In addition, these numbers or letters can be arranged with the following formatting: